Ernest Blythe: Early career

 He married Anne McHugh in 1919.

 Political career

 Revolutionary period

-Blythe first became involved in electoral politics in 1918 when Sinn Féin won the general election of 1918 and he became a TD for Monaghan North.
+Blythe first became involved in electoral politics in 1918 when Sinn Féin won the 1918 general election and he became a TD for Monaghan North.
 He also served as the Minister for Trade and Commerce until 1922.

 Blythe was implacably opposed to conscription.
 In an article entitled 'Ruthless Warfare' he described conscription as an "atrocity".